The name does say it all. Powerhouse Wind is about using the wind to

 turbine’s elegance and innovation are no surprise to those who know

-trio of Bill Currie, Wayne O’Hara and Richard Butler all worked together
+Powerhouse Wind’s original team of Bill Currie, Wayne O’Hara Richard Butler

 reliable, simple and elegant.